A. CAC Leadership

 - The words “current and active” have been removed.

-- The faculty responsibility has been changed from managing the curriculum to implementing a program of study that fosters the attainment of student outcomes.
+- The faculty responsibility has been changed from managing the curriculum to implementing a program of study that enables the attainment of student outcomes.

 Comments on Program Criteria for Information Systems (IS):

 The following changes in the IS program criteria have taken effect:

 - Criterion 3 IS characteristic (j) now requires students to be able to support the use, delivery and management of information systems within an Information Systems environment.
 Previous wording indicated only an understanding of these issues.